wp-plugins/speedy-smilies/readme.txt

 == Installation ==

 1. Extract `speedy-smilies.zip` and upload the resulting `speedy-smilies` directory to `wp-content/plugins/speedy-smilies`.
 The plugin directory must be named `speedy-smilies`.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' section of WordPress.
+1. Configure the plugin using the new 'Speedy Smilies' section under the 'Appearance' section of WordPress.

 == Screenshots ==